 The Raspberry Pi has a number of different stages of booting.
-This document is meant to help explain how the boot modes work, and which ones are supported for Linux booting.
+This document explains how the boot modes work, and which ones are supported for Linux booting.

 Special bootcode.bin-only boot mode

-If you have a problem with a mass storage device still not working even with this bootcode.bin, then please add a new file 'timeout' to the SD card.
-This should extend the time it waits for the mass storage device to initialise to six seconds.
+If you have a problem with a mass storage device still not working, even with this bootcode.bin, then please add a new file 'timeout' to the SD card.
+This will extend to six seconds the time for which it waits for the mass storage device to initialise.

 For information on enabling the UART on the Pi4 bootloader, please see this page.

 It is possible to enable an early stage UART to debug booting issues (useful with the above bootcode.bin only boot mode).
 To do this, make sure you've got a recent version of the firmware (including bootcode.bin).
 To check if UART is supported in your current firmware: